$0 Manitoba Foster Care Quick-Start Checklist

 Trauma-informed parenting: More intensive than the PRIDE overview, this training goes deeper into the neuroscience of trauma and provides concrete regulation strategies for children with complex trauma histories.

-Indigenous cultural awareness: For non-Indigenous foster parents caring for First Nations or Métis children — which describes most placements in Manitoba — this training covers cultural protocols, the significance of ceremony and language, and how to support a child's community connections meaningfully rather than performatively.
+Indigenous cultural awareness: For non-Indigenous foster parents caring for First Nations or Métis children, this training covers cultural protocols, the significance of ceremony and language, and how to support a child's community connections meaningfully rather than performatively.

-Therapeutic/treatment foster care: If you're approved for specialized or treatment foster care, additional training specific to high-needs medical or behavioural care is required before placement.
+Therapeutic/treatment foster care: If you're approved for specialized or treatment foster care, additional specialized training is available for high-needs medical or behavioural care.

 PRIDE training is more valuable than most applicants expect going in.
 The content on birth family support and trauma-informed parenting tends to be eye-opening for people who haven't worked in child welfare before.
 The Manitoba Foster Care Guide covers the PRIDE framework in detail alongside the home study process, so you can walk into both prepared and clear on what's being assessed.